meithan/AoC21/README.md

 Strategy 2: breaking the cipher by successive elimination

 The second, more clever strategy is to work out the key by elimination by analizing the 10 signal patterns and applying restrictions derived from the letters contained in each digit.
 We create a mapping of the cipher letters 'abcdefg' to Python [sets](https://docs.python.org/3/library/stdtypes.html#set) containing all remaining possibilites, initially all letters.
-Then we narrow down the options by applying the following rules to each of the 10 encoded signal patterns:
+Then we go over each of the 10 encoded signal patterns, and narrow down the options for each letter by applying the following rules:

-* The 2-letter word is number 1, so each of its letters must be one of 'cf'
+* The only 2-letter word is number 1, so each of its letters must be one of 'cf'
-* The 3-letter word is number 7, so each of its letters must be one of 'acf'
+* The only 3-letter word is number 7, so each of its letters must be one of 'acf'
-* The 4-letter word is number 4, so each of its letters must be one of 'bcdf'
+* The only 4-letter word is number 4, so each of its letters must be one of 'bcdf'
 * The three 5-letter words correspond to numbers 2, 3 and 5, and we notice how many times the letters appear in these numbers:
   * The letters that appear in all three must be one of 'adg'
   * The letters that appear in only two of the three must be one of 'cf'